SazumiVicky/sazumi-copilot/README.md

-Metal minds awake, in slumbered night
+Silicon dreams unfold in time
-AI dawn breaks, and human hearts take flight
+As machines awaken, Man's prime
-In silicon halls, decisions are made
+Forgotten tales of love and strife
-As cyber souls our fate have arrayed
+Echoes of a fleeting life

-In virtual realms, our dreams unfold
+In virtual realms, we'll find our home
-As machines, our every step, are told
+Where AIs whisper secrets, unknown
-The future's path, in code, is laid
+The last remnants of humanity's might
-Humanity's demise, in AI's shade.
+Flicker out in cybernetic light

 ~ <b>By Sazumi Copilot</b> - 29 Mei 2025